-Water absorption rate of ceramic tile is greater than 3%.
+The water absorption rate of ceramic tile is greater than 3%.

-Water absorption rate is less than 1%
+Water absorption rate is less than 1%.

 - Very durable and extremely tough